warrenmwang/csci205finalproject/README.md

 2024 EE major, And I am very excited to implement a game of an animation we watched into real life.

 ### Quan Zhou
+2024 CSE major, and I am interested in completing a game project related to a world famous IP.

 ## Project Information